cu-mkp/sandbox/docs/sp22_arocho_alejandra_herodotus-workshop.md

 ## Conclusions

-Considering these and more interventions by the author-practitioner in his text, or specific moments where he seems to interject his thoughts on his craft and “workshop,” offers us an intriguing glimpse of his persona.
-Though he remains unnamed, when we look closely at his words, our author-practitioner from Toulouse seems to speak to us more, and to his contemporaries, as he recalls, explains, and sometimes only hints at all that he has “done before” (166r).
-I think further studies of the manuscript in this vein of literary analysis can examine folios like 1r, which contains an extensive list of names and textual sources in Latin, and 169r, which appears to be an index of sorts but doesn’t seem to match the book’s contents, to better understand his intellectual pursuits, his interests, and his voice as an author.
+A consideration of these and more interventions by the author-practitioner in his text, or specific moments where he seems to interject his thoughts on his craft and “workshop,” offers us an intriguing glimpse of his persona.
+Though he remains unnamed, when we look closely at his words, our author-practitioner from Toulouse seems to speak to us more, and to his contemporaries, as he recalls, explains and sometimes only hints at all that he has “done before” (166r).
+I think further studies of the manuscript in this vein of literary analysis can examine folios like 1r, which contains an extensive list of names and textual sources in Latin, and 169r, which appears to be an index of sorts but doesn’t seem to match the book’s contents, in order to better understand his intellectual pursuits, his interests, and his voice as an author.

-There is also work to be done in terms of analyzing how he (very likely along with the help of other scribes) went about composing and organizing the manuscript: thinking about the format and structure of the manuscript as intentional, as having just as much meaning as the text, can lend more authority to the author-practitioner as well.
+There is also work to be done in analyzing how he (very likely along with the help of other scribes) went about composing and organizing the manuscript: viewing the format and structure of the manuscript as intentional, as having just as much meaning as the text, can lend more authority to the author-practitioner as well.
 Since it is still uncertain whether the manuscript was meant to be published,